Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Where Are They Now?

-Since their launch in 2015, iNuka Pap has received support from a number of institutions including a $250,000 angel round investment from the Unreasonable Institute and angel investors in Silicon Valley, Uganda and Kenya.
+Since its launch in 2015, iNuka Pap has received support from a number of institutions including a $250,000 angel round investment from the Unreasonable Institute and angel investors in Silicon Valley, Uganda and Kenya.
 They also participated in the Actuarial Society’s 2016 convention.

 iNuka Pap also went on to sign an insurance deal with the British-American Investment company Britam, which will see them offering Kenyans “automatic medical insurance cover” once they have saved a specific amount on the platform.
 In 2016 they were voted among the top 100 Fintech Startups by Fintech Africa, a South African organisation advancing Africa’s financial services sector.